 Native advertising has found a comfortable niche in the marketing sphere.
-True to its name, native advertising is native to its environment.
-Native advertising is defined as an advertising tactic that is somewhat “hidden.”
+True to its name, native advertising is defined as an advertising tactic that is somewhat “hidden.”

 Many brands invest in native advertising because it is cost effective, its entertainment factor engages audiences, and it is a great way for brands — like yours — to reflect their beliefs.

 Advertorial Native Advertising